ludmilpaulo/The-Movie-Database-API/README.md

 `source my_env/bin/activate`

 - Navigate back to the folder The-Movie-Database-API using the command <br>
-  `cd.`
+  `cd..`

 - Navigate in the folder backend with the following command<br>
 `cd backend`

 - When inside the backend folder in your terminal run<br> `python3 manage.py runserver`<br>

-When the back-end is running we will need other terminal to run the front end in different port would advise using the vs code terminal cd into the folder the_movie_api then run npm start
+When the back-end is running we will need other terminal to run the front end in different port would advise using the vs code terminal<br>
+cd into the folder the_movie_api then<br> run npm start <br>

 ## Screashoots